 CrossCountry Mortgage rates

-CrossCountry does not publish rate guides on its website.
-To get an idea of the mortgage rate you’d pay with CrossCountry, you’ll have to talk on the phone with a loan officer and get a custom quote.
+CrossCountry does not publish daily rates on its website.
+To get an estimate of the rates CrossCountry Mortgage offers, you’ll have to speak with a CCM loan officer to get a custom quote.

 On its website, CrossCountry says: